william-hu-codes/react-audubon/README.md

 ![React Developer Tools showing the bird data in state](https://media.git.generalassemb.ly/user/17300/files/85135180-12d2-11eb-8c4f-fc4a05426323)

-### Step 4.
+### Step 5.
 Display the Birds

 Now that we have data we can display the birds on the page.
-There are already some classes that are loaded in the index.css file that we'll use to style the page, so replace the placeholder text in the Bird component return with some JSX that produces the following HTML.
+There are already some classes that are loaded in the index.css file that we'll use to style the page, so replace the placeholder text in the Bird component's return with some JSX that produces the following HTML.

 First, just get your JSX to correctly output the HTML with hardcoded data: